 How to Pair a New Apple TV Remote

+In case you can't pair your new Apple TV remote with your Apple TV, you should check the model of both the remote and the Apple TV first.
+Not all Apple TV remotes are compatible with every Apple TV.
+You also need to know that only one Siri Remote can be paired at a time, but you can still add IR remotes or software remotes on iOS devices.

+Step 1.
+Check the Apple TV Model

 How to pair new Apple TV remote?
-In case you can’t pair your new Apple TV remote to your Apple TV, the first thing you need to check is the model of your Apple TV and your Apple TV remote because different remotes have different compatible Apple TVs.
-Moreover, you can’t pair more than one Siri Remote, but you are allowed to add additional IR remotes or software remotes on iOS devices.

-Identify Your Apple TV Model

-You can find the model number at the bottom of your Apple TV or the back of the box that your Apple TV came in.
-What’s more, you can also check the model from Settings > General > About on your Apple TV.
+First, find the model number at the bottom of your Apple TV or the back of the box that your Apple TV came in.
+What's more, you can also check the model from Settings > General > About on your Apple TV.

 Apple TV Remote Model | Compatibility Model of Apple TV |